Therapist.

 That's where we begin.

-You don't have to have the right words or pretend you're doing better than you are.
-You can cry, ramble, laugh at something inappropriate, change the subject halfway through a sentence, or sit quietly for a minute.
-You don't have to hold it all together here.
+You don’t have to have the right words or pretend you’re doing better than you are.
+You can be anxious, angry, exhausted, confused, self-protective, ashamed, or unsure where to start.
+We’ll make space for all of it.

 I'll tell you the truth